gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

-{{< figure src="/images/2013/03/care-with-psoc-watchdog-and-eeprom-flash-20ms-write-time.png" width="357px" caption="A screenshot taken from the PSoC 5 LP datasheet, stating care must be taken when using the watchdog in an application that also performs EEPROM or flash writes." caption-position="bottom" >}}
+{{< figure src="/images/2013/03/care-with-psoc-watchdog-and-eeprom-flash-20ms-write-time.png" width="357px" caption="A screenshot taken from the PSoC 5 LP datasheet, stating care must be taken when using the watchdog in an application that also performs EEPROM or flash writes."  >}}